 - Martin Corrigan, Acting Vice-President and Chief Technology Officer;

-- Andie Andreou, Vice-President and Chief Financial Officer
+- Andie Andreou, Vice-President, Corporate Affairs and Chief Financial Officer

 Neil Parry is responsible for the delivery of effective, efficient and consistent screening operations at Canada’s 89 designated airports.
-Joining CATSA in 2002, he has held a number of senior positions accountable for both the training and certification of screening personnel and the delivery of screening services across the country.
-In this most recent role as Senior Director, Program Delivery, he championed the implementation of CATSA’s new Airport Screening Services Agreements, strengthening collaboration between CATSA, screening contractors and stakeholders.
-Mr. Parry holds a BA in History from the University of Windsor and an MBA in International Aviation from Concordia University.
+Joining CATSA in 2002, Mr. Parry has held a number of senior positions and is accountable for both the delivery and oversight of screening services across the country and the training and certification of screening personnel.
+In addition, he is responsible for strengthening collaboration between CATSA, its screening contractors and industry stakeholders.
+Mr. Parry holds a BA (Hons) in History from the University of Windsor and an MBA in International Aviation from Concordia University.

 back to top